cotdp/ai-doc-generator/README.md

    python main.py
    ```

+The application uses SQLite by default, storing data in `aidocgen.db` in the project root directory.
+No additional database setup is required for local development.

 ### Docker Development

 1. Build and run with Docker Compose:
    ```bash
    docker-compose up --build
    ```

+The Docker setup uses SQLite as well, with the database file stored in the project root directory and mapped as a volume.
+This ensures your database persists between container restarts.

 ## Usage